Paint The Kitchen Red

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the disclosure.

-This Instant Pot Moroccan Stew recipe is delicious, flavorful and so beautiful.
+This Moroccan vegetable stew Instant Pot version is delicious, flavorful and so beautiful.
 The colors you see in the photos are real!
 The only thing you need to do to make this a vegan stew recipe is to omit the cream.

 You’ll find that the mmmmm’s and ahhhhh’s will keep on coming when you serve this to your family or guests.
 And it’s so healthy that there’s no guilt in going back for seconds.